lukesrw/codenames-assistant/README.md

 -   Button to update the notes with a list of cards (grouped by team)
 -   Button to automatically list word combinations, if there's a clue

-### "Define" Button
+### Clue Buttons

-Codenames Assistant also adds a "Define" button when a clue has been given.
+Codenames Assistant adds two buttons when a clue has been given:

+-   "Merriam Webster" Button
-This currently opens a new tab with the Merriam Webster definition of the clue.
+     Opens a new tab to the Merriam Webster definition of the given clue.

+-   "Wikipedia" Button
+     Opens a new tab to the Wikipedia page of the given clue.

+### Clue Notifications

+Codenames Assistant sends a browser notification when a new clue has been given.

+You don't need to keep checking the Codenames tab to see when there's a clue.

 ## Todo

--   "Wikipedia" button, for things that aren't in the dictionary (issue #1)
--   "Define" button for each card on the board, just in case (issue #2)
+-   "Merriam Webster" button for each card on the board, just in case (issue #2)